mans00rahmed/Machine-Learning/README.md

 # Machine-Learning
 Some codes to train machine in python !

 Libraires Used:
-pandas
+-  pandas
-numpy
+-  numpy
-matplotlib
+-  matplotlib
-sklearn linear_model
+-  sklearn linear_model
+-  Tensorflow